retooth2/xenharmlib/doc/periodic_package.rst

    UpDownNoteScale([A0, C1, E1, G1], 12-EDO)
    UpDownNoteScale([B0, D1, F1, A1], 12-EDO)

-You can also choose chords with a structure bigger than the scale itself for example chords with a ninth:
+You can also choose chords with a structure bigger than the scale itself, for example, chords with a ninth:

 .. testcode::